alphagov/govuk-design-system/src/components/back-link/index.md

 Using the default link text ('Back') is ideal for services with a simple journey.
 For example, [applying for a National Insurance number](https://www.gov.uk/apply-national-insurance-number).
 Users will only ever go back to the previous page in the service.

 For more complex user journeys, consider using different link text, like 'Go back to [page]'.
 For example, in an admin system with many different areas.
 In this case, if you used 'Back', it might not be clear to users what they are going back to.

+### Back links on dark backgrounds

+Use the `govuk-back-link--inverse` modifier class to show a white link on a dark background — for example, in headers, custom components, and patterns with darker backgrounds.

+Make sure all users can see the back link — the background colour [must have a contrast ratio of at least 4.5:1](https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum.html) with white.

+{{ example({group: "components", item: "back-link", example: "inverse", html: true, nunjucks: true, open: false}) }}